 The Anterior Approach

 Hip replacement surgery has been performed for many years and is a highly successful procedure.
 The surgery involves the diseased hip joint being replaced with an artificial prosthesis thus improving your quality of life and eradicating pain caused by the disease process.
 There are quite a few different surgical approaches that can be used when replacing the diseased hip joint.
-Mr Jain has recommended the anterior approach total hip replacement for you.
-The following information may benefit your understanding as to why this ‘approach’ has been recommended for you.
+If you have been recommended an anterior hip joint replacement the following information may benefit your understanding as to why this ‘approach’ has been recommended for you.

 First of all, we will look at why you need a hip replacement.